 - Partner with the CEO and other board members to ensure that board resolutions are carried out

-- Serve on committees or task forces and/or taking on special assignments
+- Serve on External Affairs or Strategic Planning committees and/or taking on special assignments

 - Represent ASO to stakeholders; acting as an ambassador for the organization